Prepare for a career in the fast-growing market of information systems and technology with a BS in Computer Information Systems.

 In this capstone project course, students complete an integrative information systems project that combines multiple aspects of their information systems program.
 The project requires collaboration with a team of students to manage, analyze, design, implement, and evaluate a computer-based information system.
 The system development process is initiated with a case study included within the course structure.
 Students will develop a project charter that will guide them through the discovery of system requirements, the creation of a system design, and the development and testing of a functional computer application.
 Students will develop a management presentation to describe the project design and justify the continuation of the project.
 Students will also examine their professional goals in the context of their education and develop plans for continued learning and career development based on their personal objectives and priorities.

-Choose 10 courses from general education, BS in Computer Information Systems, or other Walden bachelor’s degree programs.
-Elective credits should total 50 to meet program requirements (at least 20 credits must be upper level).
+Choose 10 courses from general education, BS in Computer Information Systems, other Walden bachelor’s degree programs, or Accelerate into Master’s (AIM) courses.
+Elective credits should total 50 to meet program requirements (at least 20 credits must be 3000 level or higher).
 Students may also be eligible to transfer previous credit to meet elective requirements.
+Note on minors: Electives can also be used to complete a six-course minor.